 '''

-remove hosts --hosts=host_list site_name
+remove hosts {--hosts=|-h }host_list site_name

 host_list:

 host[, host[, ...]]

 '''

 This command removes one or more hosts from an existing management site.
-It takes as arguments a required option --hosts, whose value is a comma-separated list of one or more hosts to be removed, and the name of the site from which the hosts are to be removed.
+It takes as arguments a required option --hosts (or its short form -h), whose value is a comma-separated list of one or more hosts to be removed, and the name of the site from which the hosts are to be removed.
 A number of limitations apply: